sudheerj/ECMAScript-features/README.md

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.

-## Downloading PDF/Epub formats

-You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/ECMAScript-cheatsheet/actions).

 ## How to run examples
 ```cmd
 npm install